Bluegrass Parkway: Toll plazas and charges

 The table below shows the locations of the former toll plazas, and toll charges that were previously charged for consumer-sized, or class 1 vehicles.

 Name changes

 In 2003, the road was renamed in honor of Martha Layne Collins, the first female governor of Kentucky.
 Previously, it was the Kentucky Bluegrass parkway (and signed as "KB Parkway"), then later renamed the "Blue Grass Parkway" (sometimes with "Bluegrass" as one word, though in the highway's name, it was officially two words), and often called the "BG Parkway" because of the abbreviation once used on its original signs from 1965 until they were replaced by a shield with the Collins name in 2003.

 Route description

-The parkway begins in Hardin County, at its I-65 junction near Elizabethtown.
-The parkway traverses Nelson, northern Washington, northern Mercer, southern Anderson, and Woodford counties, passing Bardstown, Lawrenceburg, and ending just east of Versailles.
+The parkway begins in Hardin County, at a trumpet interchange with I-65 near Elizabethtown.
+It traverses Nelson, northern Washington, northern Mercer, southern Anderson, and Woodford counties, passing Bardstown, Lawrenceburg, and ending just east of Versailles at US-60, where high-speed ramps allow traffic to continue to Lexington via US-60 eastbound.

 The toll plazas, which were removed in 1991, were located at the following locations: